Nicholls Soccer Complex

 The Nicholls Soccer Complex is a soccer facility located on the campus of Nicholls State University in Thibodaux, United States.
-It serves as the home of the Nicholls Colonels women's soccer team.
 The stadium has a seating capacity of 1,000.
+It served as the home of the Nicholls Colonels women's soccer team through the 2022 season.
 In 2012, the soccer stadium received a complete renovation which including locker rooms, a team area, offices, new press box and a concession area.

+Beginning with the 2022 season, the Colonels moved to the Thibodaux Regional Sports Complex.

+High attendance

+Below is the Colonels' yearly high home attendance from 2014 to 2021.